wandb/docs/content/guides/models/track/runs/tags.md

 Add tags to label runs with particular features that might not be obvious from the logged metrics or artifact data.

-For example, you can add a tag to a run to indicated that that run's model is `in_production`, that run is `preemptible`, this run represents the `baseline`, and so forth.
+For example, you can add a tag to a run to indicated that run's model is `in_production`, that run is `preemptible`, this run represents the `baseline`, and so forth.

 ## Add tags to one or more runs